Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 The key results from the appendix are:

-* Variation in Lake Hawea levels below 329.66 m msl (330 m Dunedin 1958) are unlikely to have any impact on the groundwater levels.
+* Variation in Lake Hāwea levels below 329.66 m msl (330 m Dunedin 1958) are unlikely to have any impact on the groundwater levels.
 * Groundwater levels further from the lake edge are less affected by variations in lake level.
-* the threshold for lake level variations to affect groundwater levels varies by distance from the lake edge:
+* The threshold for lake level variations to affect groundwater levels varies by distance from the lake edge:
     * "A lake level of between 330 and 333 m will influence the area within 2.8 km of the lake but no further"
     * "A lake level of between 333 and 336 m will influence the area within 2.8 to 5.3 km of the lake but no further"